 Cycle Access Fund

-The Cycle Access Fund supports those least likely to have access to a bike and provides capital grants to organisations through four different funding strands:
+The Cycle Access Fund supports those least likely to have access to a bike and provides capital grants to organisations through five different funding strands.

-It allows a wide range of organisations to apply and provides a variety of opportunities for individuals to benefit from the fund.
-There is no limit to the number of strands organisations can apply to.
+It allows a wide range of organisations to apply and provides a variety of opportunities for individuals to benefit from the Fund.

 Eligibility